Sarah Langs: Illness

 Langs, an avid runner, first noticed an unexplained limp in 2019.
 In early 2020, she saw an orthopedist, believing that it was an ankle injury.
 In 2021, Langs was diagnosed with amyotrophic lateral sclerosis, a progressive and terminal illness affecting motor function, often now referred to as Lou Gehrig's Disease.
 She revealed her diagnosis just before the 2022 Major League Baseball postseason.
 She has continued to work for MLB.com and record podcasts, doing so mostly from home.
 She has credited her work and the baseball community with helping her to cope with her diagnosis.

 Langs ran three half-marathons while experiencing symptoms of what doctors later determined to be ALS.

 Since announcing her diagnosis, Langs has highlighted nonprofits and research efforts related to ALS.
 On her birthday in May 2023, she launched #FistBumps4ALS, a fundraising effort for Project ALS similar to the Ice Bucket Challenge.
 As of May 20, the effort had raised more than $25,000 from donors including Karl Ravech, Jeff Passan and Jon "Boog" Sciambi.
 Charles Barkley highlighted the fundraising effort during an Inside the NBA broadcast.

 On June 2, 2023, which MLB recognizes as Lou Gehrig Day, the league and its teams recognized Langs.
 The league and its teams partnered with Project ALS, and the league auctioned 30 bats signed by players selected by Langs, with proceeds to benefit the Healey Center for ALS at Massachusetts General Hospital.
 The Mets honored Langs at a pregame ceremony and, through their foundation, donated $10,000 to Project ALS in her name.
 The Arizona Diamondbacks donated $25,000 to Project ALS.

 ESPN published a commentary in which Langs reflected on all the love she had been shown since she made her diagnosis public, and reflected on what Gehrig told fans in the famous speech he delivered as he left baseball.

 The New York Yankees honored her on July 4, 2023, the anniversary of Lou Gehrig's "Luckiest Man" speech.
 She tried on a cap worn by Gehrig and held his bat.
 Her parents threw out ceremonial first pitches.

 She was honored by the Philadelphia Phillies on Lou Gehrig Day on June 2, 2024 and told ESPN during the game broadcast that she is overwhelmed with the support she has received.

+In March 2025, she began using a cloned voice generated by ElevenLabs for podcast appearances and other public engagements.